covid-kokua/covid-kokua.github.io/index.md

 * [Development History](#development-history)

 ## Deployment
-Kōkua Hawaiʻi is securely deployed using HTTPS.
-Click [HERE](https://kokua-hawaii.xyz) to visit the website!
+Kōkua Hawaiʻi is deployed through Digital Ocean.
+Click [HERE](http://104.236.11.85) to visit the website!

 ## Overview
 Kōkua Hawaiʻi is a prototype web application that provides pages to view information regarding COVID-19 resources, including financial, social, and student resources as well as Frequently Asked Questions (FAQs) and links to additional information from official/governmental sources.